-Although harmless, in certain locations they can be a problem as they can press on other structures which can impede their function.
+Although harmless, lipomas can cause problems in some locations as they can press on other structures which can impede their function.

 They can define as infiltrative or non-infiltrative.

 - Infiltrative lipomas can invade surrounding muscle and connective tissue.
 Recurrence is quite common.

 - Non-infiltrative lipomas remain within the fatty tissue only.